canonical/github-runner-operator/README.md

 ## Usage

-Please refer to the quick start guide in `docs/tutorial/quick-start.md`.
+Please refer to the tutorial in `docs/tutorial/quick-start.md`.

 ## COS
 The charm is designed to provide comprehensive metrics and monitoring capabilities for both the Runners and the Charm itself.
 These metrics are made available through the `cos-agent` integration with the `cos_agent` interface.
 Additionally, a Grafana Dashboard is included to help visualize these metrics effectively.